Peer-to-peer file sharing: Risks

 Researchers have examined potential security risks including the release of personal information, bundled spyware, and viruses downloaded from the network.
 Some proprietary file sharing clients have been known to bundle malware, though open source programs typically have not.
 Some open source file sharing packages have even provided integrated anti-virus scanning.

 Since approximately 2004 the threat of identity theft had become more prevalent, and in July 2008 there was another inadvertent revealing of vast amounts of personal information through P2P sites.
 The "names, dates of birth, and Social Security numbers of about 2,000 of (an investment) firm's clients" were exposed, "including [those of] Supreme Court Justice Stephen Breyer."
 A drastic increase in inadvertent P2P file sharing of personal and sensitive information became evident in 2009 at the beginning of President Obama's administration when the blueprints to the helicopter Marine One were made available to the public through a breach in security via a P2P file sharing site.
 Access to this information has the potential of being detrimental to US security.
 Furthermore, shortly before this security breach, the Today show had reported that more than 150,000 tax returns, 25,800 student loan applications and 626,000 credit reports had been inadvertently made available through file sharing.

 The United States government then attempted to make users more aware of the potential risks involved with P2P file sharing programs through legislation such as H.R.
 1319, the Informed P2P User Act, in 2009.
 According to this act, it would be mandatory for individuals to be aware of the risks associated with peer-to-peer file sharing before purchasing software with informed consent of the user required prior to use of such programs.
 In addition, the act would allow users to block and remove P2P file sharing software from their computers at any time, with the Federal Trade Commission enforcing regulations.
 US-CERT also warns of the potential risks.

-Nevertheless, in 2010, researchers discovered thousands of documents containing sensitive patient information on popular peer-to-peer (P2P) networks, including insurance details, personally identifying information, physician names and diagnosis codes on more than 28,000 individuals.
-Many of the documents contained sensitive patient communications, treatment data, medical diagnoses and psychiatric evaluations.